 “Ah, but I certainly enjoy trying.”

-They walked back toward his palace, quiet for the rest of the way.
+They walked back toward his palace, picking up his servants on the way, quiet for the rest of the walk.
 Llarimar seemed unsettled for some reason.
 Lightsong, however, simply felt excited--though he didn’t know why.

 Murder in the Court of Gods, he thought.
 True, it’s only a simple servant--but servants are people too, and I’m supposed to be a God for all people, not just the important ones.